-Project Expenses
+Expenses

-Project expenses include certain salaries, benefits, and office and supporting expenses identifiable with the development of a specific project.
-Project expenses also include expenses incurred for marketing and maintenance of the District's trails and parks.
+Expenses include certain office and supporting expenses identifiable with the development of specific projects.
+Expenses also include amounts incurred for marketing, community engagement, legal and maintenance of the District's greenways.

 Long-Term Liabilities

 All long-term obligations to be repaid from governmental activities are reported as liabilities in the government-wide financial statements.
 Long-term obligations consist of sales tax appropriation bonds.